epreston/template-web-parcel/README.md

 npm install
 ```

-To run in hot module reloading mode:
+To run in hot module reloading mode for development:

 ```sh
 npm start